sendinblue/APIv3-csharp-library/docs/ContactsApi.md

 <a name="getcontactinfo"></a>
 # **GetContactInfo**
-> GetExtendedContactDetails GetContactInfo (string email)
+> GetExtendedContactDetails GetContactInfo (string identifier)

 Get a contact's details